We are product designers and behavioral scientists. We are deeply passionate about designing our systems and our

 Kristen Berman studies how people actually act in the marketplace, as opposed to how they should or would perform if they were completely rational.

 She was on the founding team for the behavioral economics group at Google, a group that touches over 26 teams across Google, and she hosted one of the top behavioral change conferences globally, StartupOnomics.
 She co-authored a series of workbooks called Hacking Human Nature for Good: A practical guide to changing behavior, with Dan Ariely.
 These workbooks are being used at companies like Google, Intuit, Netflix, Fidelity, Lending Club for business strategy and design work.

-Before designing, testing and scaling products that use behavioral economics, Kristen was a Sr. Product Manager at Intuit and camera startup, Lytro.
+Before designing, testing and scaling products that use behavioral economics, Kristen was a Senior Product Manager at Intuit and startup, Lytro.
 She built product management and marketing systems for small businesses and consumers, for domestic and international markets.
 The core thread throughout this all is a deep passion for understanding why people behave the way they do and then building solutions that make their lives better.

 Evelyn is a Managing Director at Irrational Labs and frequent speaker in behavioral economics and consumer psychology.

 She is an expert in helping companies use the science of decision-making to better understand how real people think and behave, thereby creating better products and services for them.
 Evelyn is also the Head of Product Development and Behavioral Science at Shapa, a health startup founded by behavioral scientist Dan Ariely.

 Evelyn’s work spans across a broad array of industries.
 She has launched major health initiatives with companies such as Aetna, developing and implementing behavioral training programs to be used at scale.
 She has worked with Google, Procter & Gamble, The World Bank, Maritz, AARP, CUNA Mutual, among others.
 Evelyn also teaches a course on behavioral economics through UCSD Extension and is a frequent guest lecturer at the Rady School of Business at UCSD.